orukusaki/magento-rest-test/README.md

 Manually testing REST is a pain in Magento, as all requests must include an oauth signature.
 This tool helps you complete the "oauth dance" and issue arbitrary rest commands to your magento installation.

-## Commands
+## Usage

+Start my installing [composer](https://getcomposer.org/) dependencies:
+    $ php composer.phar install

 ### Authorize

     php bin/rest-test.php authorize [-p|--platform="..."]

 Run this command first.
+The platform flag allows you to store multiple named configurations (staging, production etc).
+Pick whatever you like, but remember it for later.
-You'll be prompted for your consumer key and secret (set these up in Magento Admin).
+You'll be prompted for your Magento Base Url, Consumer Key and Consumer Secret (set these up in Magento Admin).
 The script will then initialise an oAuth session and try to open a browser window to allow you to authorise the application.
 It listens on port 8000 for the callback.
 Once the authorisation has completed, the token is stored in config.json.

-The platform flag allows you to store multiple named configurations (staging, production etc).

 ### Request

     php bin/rest-test.php request [-p|--platform="..."] [-m|--method[="..."]] request

 Use this command to issue a REST request.
 The results are displayed as json.
+Use the platform flag to load the config and tokens you set up previously in the authorise step.

 Example: